maziac/DeZog/documentation/Usage.md

 ~~~

 - path: The path to the .list file.
 - reloadOnSave: If true all list files (and labels) will be automatically re-loaded if this list file has been changed.
-Otherwise the reload has to be done manually through the command palette.
+Otherwise the reload has to be done manually through the command palette (```DeZog: reload the list file(s).```).
 Default is false.

 **Other assemblers:**